-Business Degrees in Indiana
+Business Degree Schools in Indiana

 Indiana’s state motto, “The Crossroads of America,” tells you a lot about the diversity you can expect to find here.
 Straddling the Great Lakes and Midwest regions of the United States, Indiana has big cities, small towns, and rural regions.
 Its northwest corner is close enough to Chicago to be sometimes considered an extension of that metropolis, while the southeast corner has more of a feel of the American Appalachian region or even a bit of the South.
 Despite its relatively small size, Indiana is one of only 13 states to have more than one time zone.